 Best time to visit Sarakiniko

-To avoid the crowds, you should arrive early in the high season.
-Before 9 a.m., it is still pleasantly quiet, the sun is already up and makes the chalk-white rocks glow beautifully, and you can still find a free spot on the beach with its shallow entry.
+To avoid the crowds, you should get there early during the peak season.
+Before 9 a.m., it’s still pleasantly quiet; plus, the sun is already up, making the chalk-white rocks glow beautifully, and you can still find a free spot on the beach with its gentle slope.

 A visit in the evening is also atmospheric, when the sun bathes the bizarre landscape in a warm light.
-Even then, the rush of visitors is limited.
-If you are on Milos on a full moon night, you should definitely visit Sarakiniko — it’s a magical spectacle!
+Even then, the crowds are manageable.
+If you happen to be on Milos on a full moon night, you should definitely visit Sarakiniko—a magical spectacle!

-💡 Music video from Sarakiniko: The summer song of 2016 par excellence made Milos internationally famous.
-Although the Australian pop group “Cookin’ on 3 Burners” with vocals by singer Kylie Auldist released the song “This Girl” back in 2009, it was only through DJ The Kungs’ remix and a slightly shaky music video with teen charm, filmed exclusively on Milos, that the song became a global success.
-More than 500 million views guarantee Milos streams of visitors for years to come.
-To the video on youtube: This Girl
+💡 Music video of Sarakiniko: The ultimate summer song of 2016 put Milos on the international map.
+Although the Australian pop group “Cookin’ on 3 Burners,” featuring vocals by singer Kylie Auldist, released the song “This Girl” as early as 2009, it wasn’t until the remix by DJ The Kungs and a slightly shaky music video with teen charm—filmed exclusively on Milos—that the song became a global hit.
+More than 500 million views guarantee Milos a steady stream of visitors for years to come.
+Watch the video: This Girl

-Incidentally, due to its exposed location, there are virtually no trash cans in Sarakiniko.
-There is a residual waste container in the parking lot and a small trash can on the beach, but it is emptied very irregularly and was already overflowing in May.
-There is also no toilet on the natural beach.
+By the way, due to its exposed location, there are virtually no trash cans in Sarakiniko.
+There is a general waste bin at the parking lot and a small trash can on the beach, but it is emptied only very irregularly and was already overflowing in May.
+There are also no restrooms on the natural beach.

-We would like to appeal to everyone to bring a small bag, backpack, or similar with them and take any rubbish back to the hotel or dispose of it in the trash cans on the main road.
-Unfortunately, there was a lot of plastic floating in the sea, from cola cans to chip bags.
-Such a natural treasure deserves to be cared for by all of us.
+We would like to urge everyone to bring a small bag, backpack, or similar and take any trash back to the hotel or dispose of it in the trash cans on the main road.
+Unfortunately, there was a lot of plastic floating in the sea, from soda cans to chip bags.
+A natural treasure like this deserves to be cared for by all of us.

 #2 Walk through the lunar landscape

 From the Sarakiniko parking lot, walk down to the coast.
-After about 200 m, you will find yourself in the middle of the lunar landscape and see the tiny stretch of Sarakiniko Beach to the left of a hill.
+After about 200 meters, you’ll find yourself in the middle of the lunar landscape, and to the left of a hill, you’ll already see the tiny stretch of Sarakiniko Beach.

-It’s hard to believe that you are walking through a million-year-old landscape created by volcanic activity.
-The deposits of pumice and tuff, as well as ash and lava, have been eroded over time by the wind and sea, creating bizarre shapes and giving Sarakiniko its distinctive appearance.
+It’s hard to believe that during a walk you’re traversing a million-year-old landscape formed by volcanic activity.
+Over time, the deposits of pumice and tuff, as well as ash and lava, were eroded by wind and sea, creating bizarre shapes and giving Sarakiniko its distinctive appearance.

-In this article, we reveal what else there is to see on this beautiful volcanic island: Milos highlights
+We’ll tell you what else there is to see on this beautiful volcanic island in this post: Milos Highlights

-At midday, the white rock is so bright that it dazzles.
-Together with the blue sky, it creates an unreal picture.
-Sarakiniko is simply impressive and will remain in our memories for a long time to come.
+Around noon, the white rock is so bright that it’s dazzling.
+Combined with the blue sky, it creates an otherworldly scene.
+Sarakiniko is simply breathtaking and will stay with us for a long time.
 By the way, cat lovers will also get their money’s worth: a small group of strays is fed daily by tourists on the beach.

 Sarakiniko Beach marks the end of a gorge lined with tamarisk trees.
-Volcanic rock used to be mined here, and old tunnels (enter at your own risk) bear witness to mining in the region.
-But even in pirate times, there are said to have been caves in the rock that served as hiding places (see box).
+Volcanic rock used to be mined here; old tunnels (enter at your own risk) bear witness to mining in the region.
+But even back in the days of pirates, there are said to have been caves in the rock here that served as hideouts (see box).

 💡 What does Sarakiniko mean?
 The name is derived from the Greek word “Sarakinoi,” which means Saracens.
-This Arab tribe often wreaked havoc in the Aegean Sea during the Middle Ages.
-The Saracen pirates used the rugged coastline around Sarakiniko as a hideout to ambush and rob passing ships.
+This Arab tribe frequently wreaked havoc in the Aegean Sea during the Middle Ages.
+The Saracen pirates used the rugged coastline around Sarakiniko as a hideout to ambush and plunder passing ships.

-On the other side of Sarakiniko Beach, continue towards the sea.
-After a few meters, you will come to a sinkhole right on the cliff, from which brave cliff divers climb back out.
-We only recommend jumping from the cliffs when the sea is calm and for good swimmers.
+On the other side of Sarakiniko Beach, continue toward the sea.
+After a few meters, you’ll come to a sinkhole right on the cliffside, from which brave cliff-divers climb back out.
+We recommend cliff-diving only when the sea is calm and for strong swimmers.

-Most people turn back at this point to start their return journey, missing out on one of the most beautiful corners of Sarakiniko.
-Further west, you climb over a hill, behind which you come to a kind of plateau and, at the end, a small canyon that has been carved into the rock like a work of art.
-The evening sun rays offer fantastic photo opportunities here.
+Most people turn back at this point to head home, thus missing one of the most beautiful spots in Sarakiniko.
+Further west, you’ll climb over a hill; beyond it, you’ll reach a sort of plateau and eventually a small canyon carved into the rock like a work of art.
+The evening sunlight here offers fantastic photo opportunities.

-The rocky landscape of Sarakiniko is not slippery in dry weather, but small children should be led by the hand.
-Nevertheless, caution is advised, as a fall on your knees and hands can cause painful abrasions.
-It is advisable to wear sturdy shoes to ensure the best grip when crossing the individual hills.
+By the way, the rocky landscape of Sarakiniko isn’t slippery in dry weather, but young children should be held by the hand.
+Nevertheless, caution is advised, as a fall onto your knees and hands can cause painful scrapes.
+It’s recommended to wear sturdy shoes to ensure the best grip when crossing the individual hills.

-If you walk down the coast from the parking lot and keep to the right in an easterly direction, you will come to the remains of an old shipwreck.
-The Sarakiniko Shipwreck was a large oil tanker that ran aground in 2003 and is now mostly submerged.
-This is one of the most beautiful places on Milos for snorkeling and diving!
+If you walk down the coast from the parking lot and keep to the right heading east, you’ll come to the remains of an old shipwreck.
+The Sarakiniko Shipwreck was a large oil tanker that ran aground in 2003 and now lies mostly underwater.
+This is one of the most beautiful spots on Milos for snorkeling and diving!

 ✓ Full coverage & unlimited mileage included